Ahuaaondofa/Portfolio/README.md

 <!--Section 1: Introduce yourself -->
 ## ABOUT ME

 Hello!
-I'm Aondofa Isaac Ahua 🤓, a Highly motivated and results-oriented Data Analyst with over 8 years of experience in data management, analytics, and reporting.
-I Leverage strong technical skills in generative artificial intelligence, computer ethics, Power BI automation, Power query and modelling, and Kobo Collect to clean, analyze, and visualize data for informed decision-making.
-I have extensive experience designing and implementing Monitoring, Evaluation, Accountability, and Learning (MEAL) frameworks, developing indicators, and collecting data for performance tracking.
+I’m Aondofa Isaac Ahua 🤓, a results-oriented Data Analyst with over 8 years of experience in data management and analytics.
+I utilize skills in generative AI, computer ethics, Power BI automation, and Kobo Collect to clean, analyze, and visualize data for decision-making.
+I also have experience in designing MEAL frameworks and developing indicators for performance tracking.

 <!--Mention your top/relevant skills here - core and soft skills-->